aristanetworks/avd/ansible_collections/arista/avd/docs/contribution/overview.md

 #### Submitting Pull Requests

-- If you're interested in contributing to AVD, check out our [getting started](development-tooling.md) documentation for tips on setting up your development environment.
+- If you're interested in contributing to AVD, check out our [development tooling](development-tooling.md) documentation for tips on setting up your development environment.

 - It's recommended to open an issue **before** starting work on a pull request and discuss your idea with the AVD maintainers before beginning work.
 This will save time on something we might be unable to implement.
 When suggesting a new feature, ensure it will be consistent with any work already in progress.